cybozu-go/cattage/docs/overview.md

 - The ownership of sub-namespaces can be changed between tenants

     Sometimes users may want to move the ownership of an application to another tenant.
-    When the parent of a sub-namespace is changed, neco-tenant-controller will automatically update the permissions.
+    When the parent of a sub-namespace is changed, Cattage will automatically update the permissions.

 ### For Tenant Users

 - Sync Argo CD Application resources

-    Tenant users can create Application resources in their sub-namespaces without `argocd` command. neco-tenant-controller will synchronize Application resource between the tenant namespace and argocd namespace.
+    Tenant users can create Application resources in their sub-namespaces without `argocd` command.
+    Cattage will synchronize Application resource between the tenant namespace and argocd namespace.
     It allows for [App Of Apps Pattern][] in multi-tenancy environments.

 - Validate Argo CD Application resources